First Year Orientation – Get Ready for Fall

 Math Placement Advising

-If you have questions regarding your math placement or which math course would be the best fit for you to start with you will be able to Schedule a virtual appointment with a Math department advisor.
-Stanley Jian will be the Math GSI working with Ross students this summer.
-He will be holding appointment times specifically for Ross students on Wednesday evenings from 8:00pm – 10:00pm Eastern Time.
-Students can sign up for appointments with him here: Ross Math Advising.
+If you have questions regarding your math placement or which math course would be the best fit for you to start with you will be able to Schedule a virtual appointment with the Math department advisor who has been assigned to work with Ross students: Dawei Shen.
+He is a Math Graduate Student Instructor (GSI) and will be holding appointments for BBAs on Wednesday evenings from 8:00pm-10:00pm in June.
+Students can sign up for appointments here: Ross Math Advising.

 Additional Information for BBA Students